v8-fly/Dil-Se-React/Markdowns/lecture_01.md

    - Add script.js file and separate createRoot and createElement

 2. Create element API props

    - How to add id and custom properties (props) via create Element API
    - Add a parent container and inside that 2 headings with React.CreateElement

+3. Use Parcel Buldler

+   - Add parcel to dependencies
+   - Add relevent in script follow documentation